Reflect on your 2024 year in code

 The deleted branch should not appear in this list.

 Local remote-tracking branches are local references to the state of remote branches.
-They help you track how your local branches diverge from the branches on the remote repository.
+They track how your local branches diverge from the branches on the remote repository.

 Terminal